 Best Way To Shop For Life Insurance

-In the old days, you would call up an individual life insurance company one by one and go through a tedious application process.
+In the old days, people had to call up individual life insurance companies one by one for quotes and go through a tedious application process.

-Today, you can go to each carrier one by one and apply online.
-However, this is not an efficient way to apply for life insurance at all.
+Today, you can still go to each carrier one by one and apply online.
+However, this is still not that efficient.

 Instead, the much more efficient way to shop for life insurance is to apply on PolicyGenius.
-They are the #1 marketplace where you can get real life insurance quotes all in one place.
+They are the #1 insurance marketplace where you can get free life insurance quotes all in one place from the top carriers.
 From there, you can compare and contrast different type of policies and choose the on that best fits your needs.

 I’ve met the founders of PolicyGenius multiple times since they first started the company.
-They are bought ex-McKinsey consultants and Harvard Business School graduates.
+They are both ex-McKinsey consultants and Harvard Business School graduates.
 They’re doing a fantastic job and have grown their business tremendously, saving consumers thousands of dollars.

 How Much Life Insurance Coverage Do I Need?

-Determining how much life insurance you need is subjective and objective.
-Only you can figure out how much life insurance coverage will provide the level of peace of mind you want.
+Determining how much life insurance you need is both subjective and objective.
+Only you can figure out how much life insurance coverage will provide the level of peace of mind you desire.

 To objectively determine how much life insurance coverage you need, you must calculate your liabilities, assess your children’s and your partner’s needs, and figure out what type of future liability you might take on.